2025–26 Basketball Champions League

+Unicaja were the defending champions, but were eliminated by AEK in the semi-finals.
+BC Rytas won its first Champions League title following their win over AEK, winning their first European title since 2009.

 Team allocation

 A total of 53 teams from 30 of the 50 FIBA Europe member associations are set to participate in the 2025–26 Basketball Champions League.
 The country ranking based on the country coefficients is used to determine the number of participating teams for each country: